-Much faster to produce layouts.
-Initial tests on existing newspapers show the present invention would be use12 able for about 80% or more of newsholes, on average, and that in each of these, the use of the present invention would eliminate or alleviate between 70% and 95% of the existing manual work necessary with existing software programs.
-This provides newspapers with the potential to make significant productivity gains, in an area (layout) that currently requires a large number of specialist and highly-paid staff.

-- 2. System training is a major overhead for newspapers.
+- 1. Much faster to produce layouts.
+Initial tests on existing newspapers show the present invention would be useable for about 80% or more of newsholes, on average, and that in each of these, the use of the present invention would eliminate or alleviate between 70% and 95% of the existing manual work necessary with existing software programs.
+This provides newspapers with the potential to make significant productivity gains, in an area (layout) that currently requires a large number of specialist and highly-paid staff. - 2.
+System training is a major overhead for newspapers.
 On average, we find that a layout editor requires two weeks of full-time computer training before they can start producing pages: most of this (7 out of 10 days) is devoted to learning how to produce typical layouts on the layout software.
 We estimate that with the present invention the average layout editor would be fully conversant, practised and able to start real work in under four hours, and that several days of additional training (which might not be required, in many cases) could then be carried out "on the job". - 3.
 Layout training: A layout editor new to layout requires substantial training purely in terms of layout design ability.
 This time is typically measured in months, sometimes years.
-Even an experienced layout subeditor, on joining a new and unfamiliar newspaper (or even a new section within his current newspaper), may have to spend weeks learning the "house style" before he can run without any "hand holding".
+Even an experienced layout sub-editor, on joining a new and unfamiliar newspaper (or even a new section within his current newspaper), may have to spend weeks learning the "house style" before he can run without any "hand holding".
 Since the present invention "knows" the house style", can illustrate this (graphically) to the layout editor and manages and controls the implementation of that style, this time would virtually be eliminated. - 4.
 When a newspaper embarks on a "re-design", this is costly and lengthy process where an entirely new design is invented and then brought into practice.
 The nature of this typically requires the change to be "all or nothing".
 There are extreme difficulties in re-training existing staff in preparation for this.
 The present invention removes the hassle since the design team can simply set up a new, alternative database.
 During the design stage, this also allows them to carry out considerable "real life" testing experimentation.
 Then, when it is ready for use, the newspaper simply switches (over night) to the new database.
 All that is required is a brief (under 1 hour) familiarisation briefing for the layout editors, or perhaps a short written overview of the changes. - 5.
-Provides consistency of style and flavour of publication to readers. - 6.
-In many cases, more efficient filling of newsholes. - 1.
-An electronic publishing system for preparation and/or editing of one or more publications via a computer, the system including a database which defines at least the following: - at least one publication to be prepared and/or edited, the publication having a plurality of sections, each of which includes at least one newshole; - at least one layout style for each section such that each layout style comprises a plurality of different layouts; - the layouts in each layout style forming one or more layout families, the layout families defining layout variations of publication elements such as text and images; - the one or more layout families structured so as to include layout children, wherein each layout child within a layout family is genetically consistent in format with all
+Provides consistency of style and flavour of publication to readers. - I claim: - 1.
+A method for preparing a publication, comprising the steps of: - storing in a database a plurality of layout families, each representing a different format for elements of a newshole, each layout family including a plurality of layout children which pertain to newsholes of respectively different sizes; - storing resizing expressions that are respectively associated with said layout children and which specify geometric relationships between elements of a newshole for an associated layout child;